About the Largest HIPAA Security Breach Settlement

 This is yet another example that even high-profile, teaching facilities are often not secure or efficient at managing the challenges of electronic PHI.

-Have you re-evaluated since the last time you added a server or upgraded an application?
-Our managed security solutions are meant to provide these security safeguards, with flexibility, operational efficiency and a team to back it up.
-That means better security, better reporting, someone to ask the critical questions too and overall better security posture for businesses.
+Sedara’s managed security solutions are meant to provide these security safeguards, with flexibility, operational efficiency, and a team to back it up.